The #1 reason why you should enter game design contests

 In my opinion, the answer is a resounding yes.

 But not necessarily for all the reasons you may be thinking.
-Yes, some of these contests do give out prizes such as gift cards for retail game and game design related websites, however, this is one of the last things I think of when it comes to game design contests.
+Yes, some of these contests do give out prizes such as gift cards for retail game and game design related websites or even a cash prize, however, this is one of the last things I think of when it comes to game design contests.

 The number one reason I enter game design contest is for critical feedback.
 Many of these contests are judged by game design professionals who know their stuff.
 Whether you advance to the next round or not, you’ll get written feedback from multiple judges, which can be really helpful to improve your game and understand the next steps to take.

 If you win one of these contests, or at least place highly, this probably won’t hurt your chances of getting your game published in the future.
-In fact, you can let publishers know where it placed in certain contests when you are discussing the game with them.
+In fact, you can let publishers know that it was a winner or finalist in a contest when you are discussing the game with them.
 This could be included in your sell sheet, an email, or when discussing your game in person.
 If you decide to self-publish this game, any award you can mention may be an additional selling point.

 So, you can see that this very small investment could be very beneficial, even if your game doesn’t advance to the next round.
 At the very least, you will get some professional feedback on your game.